 Summer Student Jowi Guillen

-Supervised by Dr Helen Colley at the University of Sheffield, Jowi Guillen is developing tissue-engineered models to study the development of oral cancer, to help replace experiments on mice and hamsters.
+Supervised by Dr Helen Colley at the University of Sheffield, Jowi Guillen developed tissue-engineered models to study the development of oral cancer, to help replace experiments on mice and hamsters.

 Oral squamous cell carcinoma is a type of mouth cancer, sadly with a low survival rate.
 Before progressing into cancer, cells in the mouth develop abnormalities and are considered pre-cancerous, a process known as dysplasia.
 Currently, the only way to tell which cells are destined to become cancerous is by taking painful biopsies from patients.
 Tumours are also sadly grown in the mouths of mice and hamsters to study oral cancer, causing them pain and debilitation.